 Hence, the master task list.
 This is my running to-do list of extra things that I need to get done, but not right away or even in the very near future.
 I often reference this page when I have slow days to see which of these things I can get started on accomplishing.
 Then, I either do the task right away or migrate it to my weekly log to be done within the week.

 The master task list is among my top five essential bullet journal pages because it makes up for my not-so-elephant-like memory.
 It’s quick to use, easy to reference and add to, and it lessens my anxiety knowing that I have these extra tasks written down in a place that I’m certain to see them.

 Whether you are trying to be a more mindful eater or trying to establish and stick to a grocery budget, a monthly meal plan is highly effective.
 The version I’m using allows space for all 30-31 days on a single page and allows you plan breakfast lunch and dinner.

 This is most effective when used to actually plan your meals ahead of time and not write them in as you go.
-So, to make it, you will vertically write in however many days there are in the month on the left-hand side of your page, leaving one cell to left to note the day of the week.
+So, to make it, you will vertically write in however many days there are in the month on the left-hand side of your page, leaving one cell to the left to note the day of the week.
 In the Leuchtturm1917, you will have 24 cells left.
 Divide them up into 3 equal columns with 8 cells each.
 Then, title the columns: Breakfast, Lunch, and Dinner.
-You can also draw horizontal lines where each week ends.
+You can also draw horizontal lines where each weekend ends.